kkruecke/cplus-documentation/notes/forwarding-refs.rst

 Forwarding References
 ---------------------

 The same notation used for rvalue references, the double ampersand *&&*, is also used to denote a forwarding reference.
-A **forwarding reference** is a template function parameter of type ``T&&`` such as
+However, a **forwarding reference** is always a template function parameter of a generic type ``T&&`` such as that below

 .. code-block:: cpp

    template<typename T> void f(T&& t);

 While ``T&&`` looks just like an rvalue reference (:ref:`rvalue-reference`), when ``&&`` is used for a function template parameter, it is called a **forwarding refernence**, and unlike an rvalue reference, a forwarding reference can bind to both rvalues and lvalues, to *const* and *non-const*, to *volatile*, to everything.
-Its purpose is to support *argument forwarding*, to allow you to pass the argument on unchanged to other function(s).
-An example of this use of *argument forwarding* is the ``emplace`` method of many STL containers. ``emplace (Args&&... args)`` allows the new container element to be constructed using *placement new* avoiding unnecessary copy or move operations.
+Its purpose is to support *argument forwarding*: to allow you to pass the argument on unchanged to other function(s).
+An example of *argument forwarding* is the ``emplace`` method of many STL containers.
+``emplace (Args&&... args)`` allows the new container element to be constructed using *placement new* avoiding unnecessary copy or move operations.

 Forwarding reference take advantage of the new **C++11** reference collapsing rules.
 In **C++11**, unlike previous versions, you can syntactically have a reference to a reference, and the following reference collapsing rules apply: